ozzyyzzo4096/romwak/README.md

 ROMWak
 ======
-Original program by Jeff Kurtz, ported to ANSI C by freem, with additions from ozzyyzzo
+Original program by Jeff Kurtz, ported to ANSI C by freem, with additions from ozzyouzo

 Tested and confirmed working on these platforms and compilers:
 * Windows x32 (Microsoft 32-bit C/C++ Optimizing Compiler Version 15.00.30729.01 for 80x86)